Mapleview, Minnesota

 Mapleview is a city in Lansing Township, Mower County, Minnesota, United States.
 It is a suburb of Austin, the county seat.
 The population was 144 at the 2020 census, down from 176 in 2010.
 It was named for a row of maple trees that once stood on the west side of town.

 History

 The village of Mapleview was incorporated in 1945 to provide facilities for approximately 100 families.
 In 1948, a plot of land north of town was purchased, where the liquor store, fire station, water tower, pump house and equipment garages were eventually built.
 In 1954, the city bought 4 acre along Murphy Creek, and this became Hillside Park.
-The fire house was built in 1958 and is currently running two fire trucks and 13 volunteer fire fighters, with Michael Langstaff as the Fire Chief of the Mapleview Fire Department.
+The fire house was built in 1958 and has over 30 volunteer fire fighters, with Michael Langstaff as the Fire Chief of the Mapleview Fire Department.
 Natural gas was made available to residents in 1962.
 Until its disbanding in 2013, Mapleview and the city of Lyle shared a police department, with police commission of a commissioner and two city council members from each city.